 MCPS and MC have partnered to provide Dual Enrollment opportunities to college ready students at all high schools as well as through Middle, Virtual Middle, and Early College options.
 Additional information about these programs is linked below.

-Dual Enrollment opportunities allow MCPS college ready high school students to take college courses during the academic school year.
-High school students who enroll and take a college course at any Maryland public college or university are able to do so at a reduced cost.
+Dual Enrollment opportunities allow MCPS college ready high school students to take college courses during the fall, winter, and spring college terms at no cost.

-If students select to take courses at MC, and meet qualifications for and separately apply for the MC High School Grant, they may be able to take college courses at no tuition cost.
-Students are able to take college courses offered on the high school campus (at select high schools), on a college campus, or online during the fall, winter and spring college terms of their junior and/or senior year.
-All college courses on approved list that are successfully completed will receive dual credit by counting toward college and high school credit.
+High school students are able to take college courses offered on the high school campus (at select high schools), on a college campus, or online during the fall, winter and spring college terms.
+All college courses on the approved list that are successfully completed will receive dual credit by counting toward college and high school credit.
 The courses will appear on the high school transcript unless requested that it not during the enrollment process.

 For additional information on Dual Enrollment opportunities and programs, please visit the Career Postsecondary Office information webpage here.

 After reviewing the information on this page, please contact your high school’s Dual Enrollment Program Assistant (DEPA) who will be able to assist you through the dual enrollment process.
 Click here for a list of DEPAs and school deadlines.

 Students who wish to take a college course should meet the minimum scores noted below on the SAT, ACT, and ACCUPLACER respectively, in addition to having an unweighted grade point average of 2.5 for seniors or 2.75 for juniors.
 If students do not meet the test requirements they may be eligible to take a college course if they have a B or higher in the final semester of the following approved courses to determine college readiness in English and mathematics: